We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Bangor?

 Flights at midday are typically the cheapest time of the day to fly to Bangor.
-Flights in the afternoon are usually the most expensive.
+Flights in the evening are usually the most expensive.

 When to fly to Bangor